20 Million Miles to Earth: Production

+Colorization

 Ray Harryhausen wanted the film to be shot in color, but the filmmakers were not given a budget large enough to accommodate color filming.
 In 2007, five years after the death of the film's director, Harryhausen worked with restoration and colorization company Legend Films to create a colorized version of the film.
-That version, along with the original theatrical black-and-white version, was released on July 31, 2007 on DVD as part of a 50th Anniversary Edition of the film.
+That version, along with the original theatrical black-and-white version, was released on July 31, 2007, on DVD as part of a 50th Anniversary Edition of the film.

 There are minor differences between the two versions.
 One example: the black-and-white version begins in "A Fishing Village in Sicily" (the fictional Gerra), not Sperlonga, Italy.